docjason/XmlValidate/README.md

 distribution itself) will be stored in the Gradle user home directory (typically "<user_home>/.gradle").
 Subsequent runs will be much faster.

-If [Gradle](http://www.gradle.org) is already installed then just run:
+If [Gradle](http://www.gradle.org) is already installed locally then just run:

 ./gradle test install